rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

    :::note

-   Add your access key and secret key as values for `accessKey` and `secretKey` in the command below.
+   Add your access key and secret key as values for `accessKey` and `secretKey` in the command above.

    :::